MJ029/Notes/Python + Machine Learning + Deep Learning/Certifications/Microsoft DP - 100/2) Create no-code predictive models with Azure Machine Learning/Use automated machine learning in Azure Machine Learning/ReadMe.md

             		- Train-Validation Split
       		- **Concurrency:** Specifies maximum parallel Iterations to run.
         		- **Max concurrent iterations:** Integer Value >= 1
+  		- **Featurization settings:**
+    		- **Enable featurization:** Selected - this causes Azure Machine Learning to automatically preprocess the features before training.

 ### Deploy a model as a service:
 - After you've used automated machine learning to train some models, you can deploy the best performing model as a service for client applications to use.
 - In Azure Machine Learning, you can deploy a service as an **Azure Container Instances (ACI)** or to an **Azure Kubernetes Service (AKS)** cluster.
-- For production scenarios, an AKS deployment is recommended
+- For production scenarios, an AKS deployment is recommended. [for which you must create an inference cluster compute target.]
 - In [Azure Machine Learning studio](https://ml.azure.com/)), on the Automated ML page, select the run for your automated machine learning experiment and view the Details tab.
 - Select the algorithm name for the best model.
 - Goto Model tab, use the Deploy button to deploy the model